Data Import From CSV Files

 COPY FROM

-a CSV File to Node Tables
+a CSV File to a Node Table

 For the examples here, let us consider a User(name STRING, age INT64, reg_date DATE, PRIMARY KEY (name))